strangeprogrammer/CodeTutorials/README.md

 4. Set up virtual environment
 5. Install python packages in virtual environment
 6. Add developer to group 'docker' and/or add server user to group 'docker' according to the type of installation from step '1'
+7. Generate a secret key for Django
-7. Set up database for Django
+8. Set up database for Django
-8. Update files in Django's static directory
+9. Update files in Django's static directory
-9. Build Docker images 'gccbox', 'rbox', and 'pythonbox'
+10. Build Docker images 'gccbox', 'rbox', and 'pythonbox'
-10. If the installation type from step '1' is either development deployment or deployment, symlink Django's static directory so that Apache can find it
+11. If the installation type from step '1' is either development deployment or deployment, symlink Django's static directory so that Apache can find it
-11. If the installation type from step '1' is either development deployment or deployment, copy some WSGI configuration files so that Apache can find them
+12. If the installation type from step '1' is either development deployment or deployment, copy some WSGI configuration files so that Apache can find them

 #### DEVELOPMENT TOOLS
 ---